dblock/heroku-forward/README.md

 proxy.forward!
 ```

 This sets up a proxy on the port requested by Heroku and runs your application with [Thin](http://code.macournoyer.com/thin).
+Other back-ends are also supported, see below.

 Foreman
 -------